 Our article continues below with additional information on adding rows to a table in Google Docs, including pictures of these steps.

-Step 1: Sign into Google Drive and open the document containing the table you wish to adjust.
+Step 1: Sign into Google Drive and open the Google doc containing the table you wish to adjust.

 Step 2: Click inside a cell in the row that is above or below where you want to add your new row.